 - Washing of the skin (irrigation), perhaps every few hours for several days

 How well a person does depends on how fast the poison is diluted and neutralized.
-Extensive damage to the mouth, throat, eyes, lungs, esophagus, nose, and stomach are possible.
+Extensive damage to the mouth, throat, eyes, lungs, esophagus, nose, and stomach is possible.
 The ultimate outcome depends on how much damage there is.

 Damage continues to occur to the esophagus and stomach for several weeks after the poison is swallowed, which can lead to serious infection and failure of multiple organs.
 Treatment may require the removal of part of the esophagus and stomach.